 Born to Protect: The Rooster’s Natural Instincts

-Roosters are born with a strong protective nature.
+Roosters are born with a strong protective nature from a relatively young age.
 As prey animals, they’re always on alert, feeling the need to watch over their flock.
-Even if we provide them with secure runs where predators are virtually no threat, a rooster will still be vigilant as that is their normal behavior.
-While some chicken breeds are known to be more laid-back, each chicken has their own unique individual disposition.
+Even if we provide them with secure runs where predators are virtually no threats, a rooster will still be vigilant as that is their normal behavior.
+While some chicken breeds are known to be more laid-back, each chicken has their own personality and disposition.
+Just because a breed is known to have certain characteristics, doesn’t mean you should write them off.
+I believe all roosters are good roosters, just waiting for their person to understand them.

 Puberty and Hormonal Changes: A Challenging Phase

-An important thing to know is that young roosters going through puberty will have a surge of hormones.
+An important thing to know is that your young rooster will go through puberty and during this time they will have a surge of hormones.
 This is why your super sweet chick is suddenly showing unwanted behavior and what you would typically view as signs of aggression as they reach sexual maturity.

 Understanding Rooster Aggression: A Matter of Perspective